esync-network/esync-documentation/docs/developer-docs/erc-20.md

   });
 ```

-Now, make sure that your account specified in `hardhat.config.js` has some eCredits to pay the gas fees for the deployment and deploy the contract to the eCredits Testnet:
+Now, make sure that your account specified in `hardhat.config.js` has some ECS to pay the gas fees for the deployment and deploy the contract to the eSync testnet:

 ```sh
 npx hardhat run --network ecredits_test scripts/deploy.js
 ```

 If the deployment is successful, the console will display a message with the contract address.
 Save this address as you will need it to interact with your ERC-20 token.
-Once the deployment is done, you will see a "Token Minting" transaction at the [eCredits Testnet Block Explorer](https://explorer.tst.esync.network/).
+Once the deployment is done, you will see a "Token Minting" transaction at the [eSync Testnet Block Explorer](https://explorer.tst.esync.network/).

 ## Step 5: Interact with your ERC-20 token